migapipo/site-clearing-simulation/README.md

     where the bulldozer stays on the map. e.g.

-    Bulldozer is out of boundary at (5, 1)
+    The Bulldozer is out of boundary at (5, 1).
+    The simulation has ended at your request.
    - there is an attempt to remove a tree that is protected; The application will output the position of the protected tree which the bulldozer is attempting to remove.

-    the current location(0, 4) is a protected tree
+    Current location(0, 4) is a protected tree
+    The simulation has ended at your request.

    - the trainee enters the quit command.